LethalCompanyCommunity/ModdingWiki/docs/dev/apis/overview.md

 ### Terminal
 - [TerminalApi by NotAtomicBomb](https://github.com/NotAtomicBomb/TerminalApi) adds a nice and easy way to add and modify terminal keywords.
 [The mod's GitHub README](https://github.com/NotAtomicBomb/TerminalApi) has documentation and an example plugin to reference.

+### Configuration
+- [ConfigurableCompany by Ansuz/Amrv](https://thunderstore.io/c/lethal-company/p/AMRV/ConfigurableCompany/) implements an in-game menu that allows developers to create configurations in a simple way that will automatically synchronize when needed.
+This API grants the final user the hability to have different settings for each save file.
+You can check how to implement configurations with this API from [Thunderstore's wiki](https://thunderstore.io/c/lethal-company/p/AMRV/ConfigurableCompany/wiki/), [the repository's wiki](https://github.com/TheAnsuz/Lethal-Company-Configurable-Company-API/wiki) or just navigate to the [wiki section](/dev/apis/configurable-company.md).

 ## Adding APIs to the wiki